 CCTV is used both outside and within buildings at Sutton Valence School.
 The CCTV is recorded and there is a live feed to monitors.
-Access to CCTV footage is restricted to staff who must complete a monitoring form and have it counter signed - this is given to the Data Compliance Officer and filed.
+Access to CCTV footage is restricted to staff who must complete an online monitoring form and have it counter signed.